Stated Clerk: Ruling Elder, Marsha Heimann

 Dr. and Mrs. Felch have been married for 50 years and reside in the Borough of Coopersburg.
 They have four children and nine grandchildren.
 Mrs. Felch volunteers at her local church and with the Coopersburg Historical Society.
 Dr. Felch was elected to the Borough Council in 2009 and currently serves as the Council President.
 They are members of the First Presbyterian Church of Allentown.

-Teaching Elder Carol Brown
+Vice Moderator: Teaching Elder, Carol Brown

 The Vice Moderator is also elected annually by the Presbytery.
 The Vice Moderator assists the Moderator and helps guide the Presbytery in its work and mission.